Capa2/python_data_test/README.md

 ### src/big_data/

-- main.py: Runs playtime_vs_sentiment analysis in full and displays plot
+- main.py: Runs an analysis analysis and displays plot

-- analysis/**playtime_vs_sentiment.py:** Contains the analysis logic for playtime vs. sentiment.
-    - prepare_data_chunks(): Processes the raw CSV in chunks.
+- utils/**chunk_processor.py:** Processes and optionally aggregates data in chunks from a generator.
-    - compute_aggregated_metrics(): Aggregates and bins data for playtime intervals and sentiment.
-    - chart_data(): Generates a bar chart to visualize sentiment percentages by playtime interval.

-- utils/**csv_chunk_processor.py:** Generic chunk processor.
-    - process_csv(): Main entry point for chunked processing, calling a specified function on each chunk.
+    - chunk_processor(): Main entry point, applying a function to each chunk and optionally supply an aggrigator.
-    - write_chunk_to_file(): Writes processed chunks to the output file.
-    - transform_headers() / transform_rows(): Customizable functions for data filtering or transformation.
+    - is_chunk_limit_reached() / filter_chunk_data(): Configurable checks for data limits and filtering.

-- utils/**apply_to_chunked_data_from_generator.py**: Supports chunk processing.
+- utils/**data_writer.py**: Handles chunked data preprocessing and file writing based on configuration.
+    - write_chunks_to_preprocessed_file(): Processes CSV in chunks and writes to a file.
-    - apply_to_chunked_data_from_generator(): Applies a given function to each chunk in the generator.
+    - transform_and_append_chunk(): Transforms and appends each chunk to the preprocessed file.

-- utils/**csv_generator.py**: Generator for reading large CSVs in chunks.
+- utils/**csv_reader.py**: Reads CSVs in chunks.
-    - csv_chunk_generator(): Yields chunks from a CSV based on config settings.
+    - read_csv_in_chunks(): Yields CSV chunks based on config settings.

+### src/big_data/analysis

+- Contains specific analysis

 # src/utils/